 Not all nose surgery is the same.
 Patients considering rhinoplasty at my Chicago practice often ask if the surgery can correct issues they have with breathing through their noses.
 They also want to know if cosmetic rhinoplasty—designed to change the size or shape of the nostrils, bridge, nasal tip, or other structures—can be combined with functional rhinoplasty that improves breathing.

-As someone who is board-certified in both otolaryngology and plastic surgery with 34 years of experience, I have the qualifications to recommend the best possible solution for patients with concerns about both the appearance and function of their noses.
-Form and function of the nose often go hand-in-hand, and it’s not unusual for people who have difficulty breathing also to feel self-conscious about the appearance of their noses.
+As a board-certified otolaryngologist and plastic surgeon with 34 years of experience, I have the qualifications to recommend the best possible solution for patients with concerns about the appearance and function of their noses.
+Form and function of the nose often go hand in hand, and it’s not unusual for people who have difficulty breathing to also feel self-conscious about the appearance of their noses.

 What Is Functional Rhinoplasty?

-Most people have heard the phrase “nose job” and understand that it involves changing the appearance of someone’s nose through plastic surgery.
-A common reason for seeking functional rhinoplasty is because a person’s septum is misaligned, either due to its natural development or because some traumatic injury pushed it out of alignment.
-On its own, a procedure for straightening the septum is known as a septoplasty.
-Positioning the cartilage so that it sits properly vertical, instead of at an angle, can allow air to move more easily through each nostril.
+Functional rhinoplasty describes nose surgery that’s performed to improve a patient’s ability to breathe through the nose.
+A common reason for seeking functional rhinoplasty is a misaligned septum, either due to its natural development or a traumatic injury.
+On its own, a procedure to straighten the septum is called a septoplasty.
+Positioning the cartilage so it sits properly vertical, rather than at an angle, can allow air to move more easily through each nostril.

 Another issue involves nasal structures called turbinates.
 There are 3 pairs of turbinates inside the nose, including the inferior turbinates, which are the largest.
-When swollen or enlarged, turbinates can cause obstruction and congestion, making it difficult to breathe.
+When swollen or enlarged, turbinates can obstruct airflow and cause congestion, making it difficult to breathe.
 Turbinate resection is an extremely effective procedure to improve breathing.

 Combining Functional and Cosmetic Rhinoplasty